AndreasWBartels/JGISShell/README.md

 JGSShell is a Java based spatial data viewer and layer datastore manager.
 It consist of 4 parts, a viewer, a layer manager, a scripting API (groovy and Java) and a URL concept to access layer and datastores.

-I started JGISShell 10 years ago as an private education and evaluation project for spatial data and technologies.
+I started JGISShell 10 years ago as an private education and evaluation project, to discover spatial data and technologies.
 Now it has riched a state that it could be used by other.
 Maybe for educaction, explore spatial data or manage spatial data.

 ## Geodata Viewer